-A unique distribution channel can come in handy to build competitive advantage when working with a rather undifferentiated product or service (such as financial services).
-This essentially works to becoming the lowest-cost competitor.
+A unique distribution channel can come in handy to build a competitive advantage when working with a rather undifferentiated product or service (such as financial services).
+This essentially works to become the lowest-cost competitor.
 And sometimes, when all the right things fall into place, such a model is not easily copyable by competitors and can turn into a long-lasting moat.

 An effective distribution channel works best if channel conflicts disallow competitors from copying the method.
 An obvious example here is Google’s wide moat in search.
 The network effects that arrived with Google being the only default choice in internet search has in effect blocked the channel to be utilized by competitors.
 Television networks and the legacy local monopoly newspaper businesses are previous examples of deep moats originating from the same nature (but which dissolved quickly from disruption).

 A channel conflict can also arise from the costs and time it would take a competitor to build out the distribution network.
 A start-up today could never replicate Coca-Cola’s distribution network.